AmamouL/wcs-cypress-quete2-1243/readme.md

 This test suite challenges preprod.blackmarket register page on basic scenarios for log in and signup.

+Basic `Page Object Model` and `OOP`is implemented to handle SignupForm, User and Wait.

 ---

 ## CI Actions : ##